 | Satellite | 25 Mbps – 200 Mbps | 3 Mbps – 5 Mbps |

-Minimum Speeds for Streaming and Browsing
+Best Speeds for Streaming and Browsing

 General web browsing and scrolling through social media barely make a dent in modern bandwidth allocations.
 However, streaming video is a highly download-intensive task.
 Watching a standard television show in High Definition (1080p HD) usually requires a steady connection of about 5 Mbps.
-Stepping up to pristine 4K Ultra HD streaming demands significantly more data, usually around 25 Mbps per stream.
+Stepping up to pristine 4K Ultra HD streaming demands significantly more data, usually hovering around 25 Mbps per stream.
 If you have three people in your house watching different 4K movies on three separate TVs at the exact same time, you need a minimum of 75 Mbps of available download speed just to keep up without buffering.

-Good Upload Speed for Gaming and Live Streaming
+Best Speeds for Gaming and Live Streaming

-Online gaming is an entirely unique beast.
-Surprisingly, playing multiplayer games doesn’t require massive download or upload speeds to function — often, a mere 3 to 5 Mbps is enough to keep your character moving on the server.
-However, modern video games require massive, frequent updates and software patches.
-Downloading a 100 GB game file on a slow connection can take days, making high download speeds incredibly beneficial for a gamer’s overall quality of life.
+Online gaming operates a bit differently.
+Surprisingly, playing multiplayer games doesn’t require massive download or upload speeds to function — often, what is a good upload speed for gaming sits around a mere 3 to 5 Mbps to keep your character reliably moving on the server.
+However, modern video games require massive, frequent updates and software patches, making high download speeds incredibly beneficial.
+Furthermore, if you want to broadcast your sessions to a live audience, your upload demands skyrocket.
+You need robust upload capabilities to ensure your broadcast doesn’t become a pixelated, stuttering mess.

-Minimum Speeds for Working From Home
+Best Speeds for Working From Home

-| Activity | Min Download | Min Upload |
+| Platform | Minimum Download Requirement | Minimum Upload Requirement |

 |---|---|---|

-| Email & Basic Browsing | 1–5 Mbps | 1 Mbps |
+| Zoom (Group HD Call) | 4 Mbps | 4 Mbps |

-| HD Streaming (1080p) | 5–10 Mbps | 2 Mbps |
+| Twitch (1080p Broadcasting) | 5 Mbps | 10 Mbps |

-| Zoom / Video Calls | 10 Mbps | 5–10 Mbps |
+| PlayStation Network (Gaming) | 5 Mbps | 3–5 Mbps |

-| Online Gaming | 25 Mbps | 3–5 Mbps |
+| Microsoft Teams | 4 Mbps | 4 Mbps |

 The Federal Communications Commission (FCC) currently defines a standard broadband connection as providing at least 100 Mbps download and 20 Mbps upload.
 In reality, most modern households packed with multiple connected devices will find they need to significantly exceed these baseline speeds to keep everything running seamlessly.